601.4 Relationship and Dating Violence, Sexual Assault and Stalking Policy

 Victim: Term referring to the person against whom one of the prohibited acts was allegedly committed.
 Typically used in the disciplinary context of discussing the incident.
 A primary victim is the person against whom the act is committed; a secondary victim is a person affected by the abuse, such as a friend or child who witnessed the act, but was not the target of the act.

-- 1. MSU-Northern Administrative Policy and Procedures Manual 601.3 Student Conduct, 1001.1 Equal Education/Employment Opportunity/Affirmative Action Program, 1001.2 Sexual Harassment
+- 1. MSU-Northern Administrative Policy and Procedures Manual 601.3 Student Conduct, 1001.7 Discrimination, Harassment, Sexual Misconduct, Dating Violence, Domestic Violence, Stalking, and Retaliation

 - MCA Title 40 Family Law: Chapter 15: Partner and Family Member Assault, Sexual Assault, and Stalking -- Safety and Protection of Victims, Title 45 Crimes: Chapter 5: Offenses Against the Person, and Chapter 8: Offenses Against the Public Order.